-- Develop insight on the meaning and nature of biological science fordetermining aims and strategies of teaching-learning. - appreciate various approaches of teaching-learning of biological science. - explore the process skill in science and role of laboratory in teaching-learning. - use effectively different activities/experiments/demonstrations/laboratory experiences for teaching-learning of biological science and formulate meaningful inquiry episodes, problem-solving situations, investigatory and discovery learning projects. - develop competencies for teaching, learning of biological science throughdifferent measures.
+- Develop insight on the meaning and nature of biological science for determining aims and strategies of teaching-learning. - appreciate various approaches of teaching-learning of biological science. - explore the process skill in science and role of laboratory in teaching-learning. - use effectively different activities/experiments/demonstrations/laboratory experiences for teaching-learning of biological science formulate meaningful inquiry episodes, problem-solving situations, investigatory and discovery learning projects.